adamsiemaszkiewicz/droplet-drug-detector/README.md

 - `.azure-devops/pipelines`: This folder holds the YAML pipeline definitions for building and deploying using Azure DevOps services.
   - `build-aml-environment.yaml` sets up Azure Machine Learning environment needed for running Azure ML tasks
-  - `sample-pipeline.yaml` runs a sample Azure Machine Learning task
+  - `droplet-drug-classificator-training.yaml` runs the Droplet Drug Classificator training pipeline as Azure Machine Learning task

 - `.azure-devops/templates`: Reusable YAML templates with encapsulated functionalities to streamline pipeline creation.
 The templates include:
-  - `install-azure-cli.yaml` for installing the Azure CLI.
   - `configure-aml-extension.yaml` for setting up Azure ML extensions.
   - `connect-to-aml-workspace.yaml` for connecting to an Azure ML workspace within the pipeline.
   - `create-conda-env.yaml` for constructing Conda environments needed for the pipeline's operations.
+  - `install-azure-cli.yaml` for installing the Azure CLI.
   - `substitute-env-vars.yaml` for injecting environment variables dynamically into the pipeline process.